-The Strategy development process should include the views of all stakeholder groups.
-Typically, this is achieved through a Strategic Workshop and a consultation process of the draft Strategy where key stakeholder groups can have input into the Strategy's development (See SP9: Communication and Engagement).
+The Strategy development process includes the views of all stakeholder groups that are representative of the entire geospatial community.
+Typically, this is achieved through a Strategic Workshop and a consultation process of the draft Strategy, where key stakeholder groups can have input into the Strategy's development (See SP9: Communication and Engagement).
 This can take place through various approaches.
 For example, visioning exercises can be conducted to identify broad outcomes, strategies and opportunities; while roundtable discussions and leadership forums may complement these exercises by articulating more detailed objectives and plans.
-Individual interviews may also be held with key experts and stakeholders for indepth discussions and consultation.
+Individual interviews may also be held with key experts and stakeholders for in-depth discussions and consultation.

-The Strategy should include the case for change, compliance to agency missions, significance and examples of benefits such as economic development, commercial opportunities and societal wellbeing, and consider specific policy and legal requirements.
-This may be supported by feasibility studies that aim to assess and demonstrate benefits of the Strategy.
+The Strategy includes the case for change, compliance to agency missions, significance and examples of benefits such as economic development, commercial opportunities and societal wellbeing, and consider specific policy and legal requirements.
+This may be supported by feasibility studies that aim to assess and demonstrate benefits of the Strategy, and can be an open call for comments and reactions from organizations, business or individuals.

-The Strategy should connect to other broader strategic and policy objectives of government (Environmental Policies, Financial Policies, Health Policies, etc.) in order to provide direction on where to focus and apply most effort (See section 1.6.5).
+The Strategy connects to other broader strategic and policy objectives of government (Environmental Policies, Financial Policies, Health Policies, etc.) in order to provide direction on where to focus and apply most effort (See Section 1.6.5).